Rowan Music Education

 For more information visit: Rowan University Music Education Webpage

-If you have any questions or concerns about your academic progress, please reach out to our advisors below.
-They’re happy to help!
+If you have questions about your academic progress, please reach out to our advisors below.

-For emotional or mental support, students can contact or visit the Wellness Center.
-The Wellness Center provides a safe and supportive environment for students to discuss their concerns and receive guidance and resources.
+For emotional or mental support, students can contact the Wellness Center.

-For general support with academics and time management, students can also visit Savitz Hall.
-The staff at Savitz Hall are available to provide guidance and support to help students succeed.
+For general support with academics and time management, students can visit Savitz Hall.

 We want to hear from you!
 What quick links do you have bookmarked that you use frequently?
 Some examples might include:

-Please let us know and we can add these links to this section to make it easier for everyone to access the resources they need.
+Please let us know and we can add these links to this section.

-Ask a question about the music education program at Rowan University.
-We’ll respond and may add common questions to this page for others to see.
+Have a question about the music education program?
+Ask it here — we'll respond and may post common Q&As for others to see.

 Check back soon for some frequently asked questions and answers!